PINTO0309/soa4onnx/README.md

     output_onnx_file_path: Optional[str]
         Output onnx file path.
 If not specified, no ONNX file is output.
         Default: ''

+    do_not_type_check: Optional[bool]
+        Whether not to check that input and output tensors have data types defined.\n\
+        Default: False

     non_verbose: Optional[bool]
         Do not show all information logs.
 Only error logs are displayed.